UNDP Global Mission Statement

 Scope of Work and Deliverables:

-Payments under the contract shall be delivery based and be made on receipt of the specific milestone reports indicated above, and including a timesheet according to UNDP procurement formats for individual contractors.
-These shall be as indicated above, and shall be made upon approval by NHDR Lead Author/Livelihoods and Resilience Unit.
+Payments under the contract shall be delivery based and be made on receipt of the specific milestone reports indicated above.
+Payments shall be as indicated in the table below, and shall be made upon approval by NHDR Lead Author/Livelihoods and Resilience Unit.
 Upon receipt of final comments, the consultant shall finalize the report for formal acceptance by UNDP and relevant government stakeholders at which point the final payment shall be released.

 Required Skills and Experience

 The contractor shall submit a price proposal as below: